TysonJones/uclhc-monitor-light/README.md

 ####fields
 - A list of any additional Condor classad fields the metric needs for its calculation.
 This must be declared so that the stripped classads passed to the metric's `calculate_at_bin` method actually contain the needed fields.
 - If a job doesn't contain the declared fields, it will be excluded from the list passed to `calculate_at_bin`.

+####cache
+- A list of any Condor classad fields which need to be cached between daemon executions; these are fields which changes in are sought.

 ####calculate_at_bin
 - A non-static method called by the daemon to calculate the metric at a particular time bin.